 - ½ teaspoon onion powder

-- ½ cup shredded cheese (cheddar, feta, or goat cheese)
+- ½ cup shredded cheese (cheddar, feta, goat cheese, or plant based cheese alternative)

 Vegetables: